 Dog Eyes are Different From Human Eyes

 Dog eyes are structurally different from those of humans.
+You need to understand this as you try to manage your dog’s eye health.

 - They can see better in low light conditions as they have larger pupils than humans.